an-ska/an-ska/README.md

 You can reach me via <a href="https://www.linkedin.com/in/anna-prokopiuk/"><img src="./linkedin-box-fill.svg" alt="" align="center" /></a>

+🔭 Ps.
+I’m currently working on <a href="https://github.com/an-ska/shopping-list">ShoppingList App</a> 😄
 <!--
 **an-ska/an-ska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.